Inefficient water degassing inhibits ocean formation on rocky planets: An insight from self-consistent mantle degassing models: Degassing during magma ocean: Prior to the solidification of the mantle surface

-We ran the model for different initial water concentrations, and the results show that, under the same H/C ratio, the timing of water ocean formation is nearly independent of the H$_2$O content ($x_\mathrm{H_2O}$; Figure~\ref{fig_stag1}a).
+We ran the model for different initial water concentrations, and the results show that, under the same H$_2$O/CO$_2$ ratio, the timing of water ocean formation is nearly independent of the H$_2$O content ($x_\mathrm{H_2O}$; Figure~\ref{fig_stag1}a).
 This is a result of two competing processes.
 Because of a lower viscosity, convective velocity and thus the rate of mantle processing are higher for a wetter mantle: A mantle with a $\times$10 higher H$_2$O concentration has a $>$10~times higher H$_2$O degassing rate.
 Yet, the amount of surface H$_2$O necessary to stabilize oceans also becomes increasingly larger: An order of magnitude larger CO$_2$ concentration would require a surface H$_2$O amount larger by 40 times (Figure~\ref{fig_ocean}a).
-These two effects nearly cancel out, and thus an oceanless world persists for a similar duration as long as the H/C ratio remains the same.
+These two effects nearly cancel out, and thus an oceanless world persists for a similar duration as long as the H$_2$O/CO$_2$ ratio remains the same.
 Plate tectonics would operate once the threshold is reached \citep{Korenaga2020}, and mantle degassing would become more efficient afterwards.
 A wet surface is thus expected to be maintained during the subsequent evolution.

-For an Earth-size planet, the atmosphere contains $\sim$3--4\% of the total H$_2$O budget immediately after the solidification of the mantle surface (Figures~\ref{fig_degas}a), and an additional $\sim$6--10\% would be degassed in the next 1~Gyr during solid-state convection (Figure~\ref{fig_stag1}a).
+For an Earth-size planet, the atmosphere contains $\sim$5\% of the total H$_2$O budget immediately after the solidification of the mantle surface (Figures~\ref{fig_degas}a), and an additional $\sim$6\% would be degassed in the next 1~Gyr during solid-state convection (Figure~\ref{fig_stag1}a).
 The lower and upper bounds of these estimates, respectively, correspond to initial H$_2$O concentrations of 0.01 and 0.1~wt\%.
-For an H/C mass ratio of 0.45, equivalent to the H$_2$O/CO$_2$ ratio of 1.11, $\sim$8--13\% of the total H$_2$O budget needs to reside at the surface to stabilize water oceans, and such a condition is satisfied only after 0.5--1~Gyr of evolution (Figure~\ref{fig_stag1}a).
-The threshold ratio increases to $\sim$15--24\% when the H/C ratio is lowered to 0.27, and the formation of water would be further delayed to $\sim$2.5--3~Gyr.
+For an H$_2$O/CO$_2$ mass ratio of 0.67, $\sim$10\% of the total H$_2$O budget needs to reside at the surface to stabilize water oceans, and such a condition is satisfied only after 0.5--1~Gyr of evolution (Figure~\ref{fig_stag1}a).
 Because degassing slows down with time, a planet with a smaller H/C ratio requires a longer duration to form water oceans.
 The H/C ratio therefore largely characterizes when oceans emerge on terrestrial planets.